How to Write Giveaway Rules: 7 Steps to Stay Legal and Avoid Disputes

 I particularly like how Birra Moretti uses a dedicated terms and conditions page to clearly outline their requirements.
 It keeps everything in one place and easy to access:

-Remember, the easier and clearer your entry method, the more likely people are to participate.
+The easier and clearer your entry method, the more likely people are to participate.
 But always balance simplicity with your giveaway goals.

 Step 4.
 Specify the Prize Details